 On-farm antibiotic usage data from 2015 onwards started to be uploaded onto the industry’s centralised database known as eMB-Pigs (run by AHDB).

 In 2016, overall usage in the pig sector fell 34% in one year, to 183mg/PCU.
-Use of colistin, a critically important antibiotic, in pigs had been previously reported to have fallen by more than 70%, from an already low level.
+Use of colistin, a critically important antibiotic, fell by more than 70% in pigs from an already low level.

 In 2017, records for 90% of the pigs going for slaughter had been added to the eMB, and showed usage had fallen again – this time by 28% to 131mg/PCU.
 This means use in the pig sector has halved in two years.

 In 2017, use of HP-CIAs as a whole was 0.1mg/kg in the UK pig sector.
 Fluoroquinolone use was 0.07mg/kg; 3rd/4th generation cephalosporin use was 0.01mg/kg; and colistin use was 0.01mg/kg.

 In May 2019, the pig sector announced its 2018 usage figures, which took overall use down to 110mg/kg, a 60% reduction in use